jstimpfle/cssv/python/doc/index.rst

  - Lines are table rows with fixed columns instead of just token lists
  - Parsing returns sanitized values, not only strings (according to the columns of each table)
+ - Unique and foreign keys supported.
- - Built-in datatypes: Identifiers, Strings, Enums, Integers
+ - Built-in datatypes: Identifiers ("Atoms"), Strings, Enums, Integers
- - Easy to integrate custom datatypes
+ - Easy integration of custom datatypes
  - Per-datatype lexical syntax for readable, editable, and hackable databases.
- - Unique and foreign keys supported as defined by WSL

 The other goal is to be a better Sqlite whenever the data is small enough to be scanned completely.
 For example, many web applications.

  - Well-known benefits of textual storage
- - No fixed set of datatypes -- no additional conversion boilerplate
+ - Extendable set of datatypes -- no additional conversion boilerplate
- - No fixed query language -- no SQL boilerplate and no huge query strings
+ - Composable with any query language -- Parse data as python lists of tuples.
+No SQL boilerplate and no huge query strings

 wsl in 1 minute:
 ----------------